 How Food Fits Into the Equation

 As you can see, your liver health is nothing to play around with, so feeding it and your body beneficial foods only makes good sense.
 One of the best things you can do for your liver is to eat a healthy, plant-based diet.
 Health experts recommended eliminating or reducing animal foods to care for your liver, just as much as they do eliminating alcohol, refined sugar, excess caffeine, and processed foods.
 Why?
-A whole foods, plant-based diet is free of toxins that are found in animals, such antibiotics, natural hormones, along with a host of other ingredients.
+A whole foods, plant-based diet is free of toxins that are found in animals, such as antibiotics, and natural hormones, along with a host of other ingredients.
 It’s also rich in antioxidants, naturally cleansing properties like fiber and water, and contains non-acidic proteins that are more friendly to your body than animal sources.
 Considering 85-90 percent of all blood that leaves your stomach and intestines after digestion goes straight to your liver for the processing of nutrients or the removal of toxins, you can easily see why it’s important to eat a diet that’s friendly to your blood and liver – so your liver can produce nutrients more than it does filter out toxins!

 Here are 10 of the top liver-friendly foods to include in your diet, which aid in daily cleansing, rejuvenation, detoxification, and nourishment for the vital organ in your body:

 Beets are bright and beautiful, like an insane shot of wellness for your whole body, including your liver.
 Their red, purplish hues may seem a bit overwhelming, but nature was smart in the way she created foods to mimic the benefits they have on the body.
 For example, beets look like the color of blood, and coincidentally, they naturally cleanse and purify the blood, which boosts liver function, and nutrient production in your body.
-Beets are also high in antioxidants and important nutrients including: folate, fiber (in the form of pectin), iron, betaine, betalains, betacyanin, and betanin.
+Beets are also high in antioxidants and important nutrients including folate, fiber (in the form of pectin), iron, betaine, betalains, betacyanin, and betanin.
 Pectin is a soluble form of fiber that’s well known for its cleansing properties and ability to keep you full.
 Beets’ fibers and nutrients help the body flush toxins that are often stored in our liver so they can be evacuated out of the body instead of reabsorbed into the bloodstream.
 So, stop hating on the bloody color of beets- these little red gems are amazing for you!
 Find out how to use them best with some of our best beet recipes.

 Shaped like mini trees, broccoli gives life to your body and its bright green hues indicate the high level of antioxidants and chlorophyll found in the cruciferous veggie.
 Broccoli is high in fiber that naturally cleanses the body from carcinogens and other toxins.
 Broccoli, cauliflower, Brussels sprouts, and other members of the cruciferous veggie family also contain glucosinolates which help the liver produce enzymes to aid in the removal of toxins and aid in digestion.
 Broccoli is also a good source of fat-soluble Vitamin E, an especially important antioxidant for the liver.
 If you’re tired of typical broccoli recipes, try these 12 Yummy Ways to Enjoy Broccoli for something new!

-3. Sweet Potatoes
+Source: Mexican Style Sweet Potatoes

-Sweet potatoes (along with carrots and winter squash such as butternut and pumpkin) are all rich in beta-carotene, which is a natural anti-inflammatory nutrients your body loves!
+Sweet potatoes (along with carrots and winter squash such as butternut and pumpkin) are all rich in beta-carotene, which is a natural anti-inflammatory nutrient your body loves!
 Beta carotene converts to Vitamin A in the body, directly in the liver.
-It’s important to get your Vitamin A through beta-carotene rich foods in place of supplements.
-Supplements with too much Vitamin A can be toxic to the liver since Vitamin A is a fat soluble vitamin (meaning more gets stored than excreted.)
+It’s important to get your Vitamin A through beta-carotene-rich foods in place of supplements.
+Supplements with too much Vitamin A can be toxic to the liver since Vitamin A is a fat-soluble vitamin (meaning more gets stored than excreted.)
 Sweet potatoes and other foods rich in Vitamin A, however, do not cause liver toxicity and can not be stored for long-term use like supplements can.
 Sweet potatoes are also rich in fiber and Vitamin C, other cleansing and immunity-boosting nutrients that help your liver function at its best.
 Try using sweet potatoes roasted in a hearty, plant-based dinner, or use them as a simple lunch by stuffing them with salsa and some hummus for an easy mid-day meal.

 Speaking of lentils, your liver loves them too!
 Lentils are rich in fiber, which assists with the cleansing process and they’re also a natural source of plant-based protein.
 Too much protein is not recommended since it can be especially hard on the liver.
-Lentils provide just enough protein to support your body without causing any harm.
+Lentils provide just enough protein to Support your body without causing any harm.
 They’re also some of the easiest legumes to digest, which will help your body use them better for nutrient distribution.

 Healthy fats are important to any diet, plant-based or not, but too much is never a good thing when it comes to fats.
 Your liver needs fat for proper function, but too much can cause problems with bile production, which will affect the digestion of fats and possibly other issues of digestion.
-Healthy fats that are beneficial for your liver include: avocados, walnuts, pumpkin seeds, and almonds, along with olives, coconut, chia seeds, and flax seeds.
+Healthy fats that are beneficial for your liver include avocados, walnuts, pumpkin seeds, and almonds, along with olives, coconut, chia seeds, and flax seeds.
 Other nuts and seeds are also beneficial, but be sure to avoid most oils, which can be hard on the liver to process and distribute into nutrients.
 Some exceptions include small amounts of olive, flax, or coconut oil.
 Avocados and walnuts are especially rich in properties that help your body produce more glutathione, which is used for the detoxification and filtration of harmful substances.
 This Creamy Pumpkin Acai Bowl is a fantastic way to enjoy avocados in a delicious new way if you need a fresh idea.

 Apples are rich in pectin, the soluble fiber that helps remove toxins and cholesterol from the blood, which helps your liver big time!
 They’re also rich in malic acid, a naturally cleansing nutrient that removes carcinogens and other toxins from the blood.
 Granny Smith apples are especially rich in malic acid, along with being one of the most antioxidant-rich apple varieties.
 All apples are great for your liver, however, but be sure to choose organic apples since they’re one of the worst sources of pesticides in conventional form.

 Garlic is rich in allicin and selenium, two powerhouse nutrients for your liver.
 They act in cleansing and in nourishing the entire body, especially the blood.
 Selenium is a naturally detoxifying mineral and allicin helps ward off immune system invaders, which helps lighten the load on your liver.
 Garlic also activates enzymes in the liver which help with overall digestion and flushing out toxins.
 Use whole garlic cloves as the best option, instead of processed minced garlic or powder.
-Roasted Garlic, Miso and Green Soup would be an excellent liver-friendly recipe to enjoy.
+Roasted Garlic, Miso, and Green Soup would be an excellent liver-friendly recipe to enjoy.

 The nutritional all-star ingredients for just about every health issue are leafy greens.
 Like the rest of your body, your liver loves the leafies!
-Spinach, kale, chard, romaine, arugula, and collards are all some of the most nutrient dense leafy greens to enjoy.
+Spinach, kale, chard, romaine, arugula, and collards are all some of the most nutrient-dense leafy greens to enjoy.
 They’re packed with chlorophyll to purify the blood, which assists in liver function and they help neutralize heavy metals, toxic chemicals, and even pesticides that burden the liver.
 Just be sure to buy organic once again, so you get the benefits.
 Tired of your usual recipes?
 Here are 35 Delicious Ways to Eat More Greens!